Happ wins 5th straight decision, Yankees beat Jays 6-2

+TORONTO (AP) — With Dallas Keuchel off the market, Yankees manager Aaron Boone isn’t sweating the state of his rotation.
+Not with the way J.A.
+Happ has pitched lately.

-TORONTO (AP) — J.A.
-Happ pitched seven strong innings to win his fifth straight decision, Aaron Hicks and Gio Urshela homered, and the New York Yankees beat the Toronto Blue Jays 6-2 Thursday night to avoid a three-game sweep.
+Happ pitched seven strong innings to win his fifth straight decision, Aaron Hicks and Gio Urshela homered, and New York beat the Toronto Blue Jays 6-2 Thursday night to avoid a three-game sweep.

+New York’s victory wrapped up about an hour after reports emerged that Keuchel had come off the free agent market.
+A person familiar with the negotiations told The Associated Press that Keuchel and the Atlanta Braves are near agreement on a one-year contract that would pay the 2015 AL Cy Young Award winner about $13 million.
+The person spoke on condition of anonymity Thursday night because the agreement had not been finalized.

+Boone said the Yankees had been in talks with Keuchel, but he insisted New York had enough pitching to win without him.

 DJ LeMahieu had three hits and two RBIs, and the Yankees snapped a three-game losing streak, their first since early April.

+Happ (6-3) allowed one run and four hits, walked none and struck out four.

+“We need those kind of outings,” Boone said.
+“He’s put a few good ones in a row together.”

-Happ (6-3) allowed one run and four hits, walked none and struck out four in his first start in Toronto since the Blue Jays traded him to the Yankees last July 26.
+It was Happ’s first start in Toronto since the Blue Jays traded him to the Yankees last July 26.

+“I kind of had a lot of emotion tonight so I was trying to be as methodical as I could,” said Happ, calling it “special” to return to the city where he spent parts of six seasons.

 Eric Sogard ended Happ’s shutout bid with a leadoff homer in the sixth, his fifth.